Q: Where can I find my car?

 A: Yes, the fee is $75.
 The method of payment is up to the towing company.
 Please note, you are still responsible for paying the ticket.

 Q: By the time I got outside to move my vehicle, the parking officer was just writing out a ticket for my vehicle.
 Why can’t the officer cancel the ticket on the spot?

 A: If a snow tagging official was writing a ticket, it means your vehicle should have been moved by the time they got there.
 The office cannot cancel the ticket.
 Once they start writing tickets they are accountable for each ticket.

-Q: I was called out of town unexpectedly during the Snow Emergency and got ticketed and towed.
-Do I have any recourse?
+Q: I was called out of town unexpectedly during the Snow Emergency and my vehicle is parked on the street.
+What can I do?

 Q: Why can’t you just tow an offending vehicle around the corner and leave it?

 A: Once the City takes possession of the vehicle we need to maintain control of it for safety and liability reasons.

 Q: I believe I was ticketed and/or towed from a street which I don’t believe I should have been?
 What recourse do I have?

 Q: Why did my vehicle get towed after the street was plowed?

 A: Vehicles which are obstructing cleanup plowing are treated just like cars which block plowing during the night or day phases of the emergency.
 Consequently the vehicle can be ticketed and towed.
 Technically, a Snow Emergency is in effect for 96 hours to allow for the initial plowing and subsequent cleanup operations.
 Visit stpaul.gov/snow for more details.

 Q. What happens if my car is damaged during towing?

 A. If you believe your vehicle was damaged during the tow, then your recourse is with the company that towed your vehicle.
 You can find out who towed your vehicle by calling the Saint Paul Impound Lot at 651-266-5642.
 They will need your license plate number and will be able to provide you with the name and telephone number of the tow company.